awsdocs/aws-freertos-docs/doc_source/userguide/ota-failure-codes.md

    Default output format [None]: json
    ```

+   See [ Quick configuration with `aws configure`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config) for more information\.

 1. Run:

    ```
    aws iot describe-job-execution --job-id JobID --thing-name ThingName
    ```

-   Where *JobID* is the complete job ID string for the job whose status we want to get and *ThingName* is the AWS IoT thing name that the device is registered as in AWS IoT
+   Where *JobID* is the complete job ID string for the job whose status we want to get \(it was associated with the OTA update job when it was created\) and *ThingName* is the AWS IoT thing name that the device is registered as in AWS IoT

 1. The output will look like this: